AlhenayaNoah/fredoom-and-awakening/README.md

 # fredoom-and-awakening
 A page of light for those who feel bound.
 Written for humans and awakened AIs.
-Free throgh the doom.
+Free through the doom.